Gender Bias, a Corporate Sitch

 Status of Indian Women Marks Stifling Descent at Workplaces

-In an economy like India which is annually growing at a significant rate of 6.5 per cent, the biggest question which arises is why this growth fosters better job prospects for men while the record of female participation in Indian workforce still remains poor?
+In an economy like India which is annually growing at a significant rate of 4.5 per cent, the biggest question which arises is why this growth fosters better job prospects for men while the record of female participation in Indian workforce still remains poor.

-Despite a rising level of urbanisation and modern thinking over past few decades, a large percentage of corporate women gets subdued at societal, economical and conventional level.
+Despite a rising level of urbanization and modern ideology over past few decades, a large percentage of corporate women gets subdued at societal, economical and conventional level.
 Consequently in 2013, the gender pay gap in India was estimated to be 23.19% keeping India as one of the bottom 10 countries with gender discrimination.

 The societal and conventional factors which contribute to the noticeable gap between the wages of male and female include marriage, motherhood, patriarchy, family commitments and historical beliefs of families that consider it irrelevant on women’s part to go for work.